-Mortality rates were based on the RP-2000 Generational Healthy mortality Table with Scale BB.
+Mortality rates were based on the RP-2000 Generational Healthy Mortality Table with Scale BB.

-The actuarial assumptions used in the September 30, 2018 valuation were based on results of an actuarial experience study performed for the FRS Retirement Plan.
+The actuarial assumptions used in the September 30, 2018 valuation were based on results of an actuarial experience study performed for the FRS Retirement Plan at July 1, 2018.